 Many servicemen and women struggle to adjust to civilian life after being in the military.
-Regardless of the branch in which the served, reentering the civilian world is a major transition to say the least.
+Regardless of the branch in which they served, reentering the civilian world is a major transition to say the least.
 Servicemen and women become accustomed to the you-watch-my-back-and-I-watch-yours mantra of the military, which isn’t there in the civilian world.
-But there are ways to smooth this transition over.
+But there are ways to smooth this transition.

 Be Patient and Don’t Rush it

 You can’t expect yourself to automatically fall back into a civilian lifestyle immediately after returning from service.
 Seeing and experiencing combat first hand leaves a lasting impression on a soldier’s subconscious, affecting him or her throughout their life.
 And even if you didn’t experience combat, you’ll continue to feel the effects of service long after you come home.
 This is why it’s important that you remain patient and give yourself time to adjust.
 Time heals everything, making your transition easier and healthier.